KBNLresearch/forensicImagingResources/doc/floppy-35.md

     ![](./img/floppy-35-guymager1.png)

-2. Make sure the square write-protection tab is enabled (the hole in the corner of the disk must be uncovered).
+2. Make sure the floppy's square write-protection tab is enabled (the hole in the corner of the disk must be uncovered).

 3. Insert the floppy into the reader.